lgeurts/lgeurts.github.io/contact.md

 title: Contact
 ---

-Use lgeurts AT hotmail DOT com email address to contact me directly.
+Use the lgeurts AT hotmail DOT com email address to contact me directly.

 Note on confidentiality
 -----------------------